philippeitis/imgvid_utils/README.md

 )
 ```

-Finding images with matching file names and concatenating them:
+### Finding images with matching file names and concatenating them
 ```python
 from imgvid_utils import imagestacker